theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 ### About

-This article describes leads you through all necessary steps to set up the following process:
+This article leads you through all necessary steps to set up the following process:

 - When an account in the *Sales Console* of Salesforce is modified, a Power Automate workflow is triggered.
 - The workflow checks if the type of the account is set to *Customer - Direct* and if the customer exists in SAP.